MansiMore99/Build-an-AI-Image-Generator-app-using-Imagen-on-Vertex-AI/README.md

 Have feedback, questions, or want to contribute?
 Feel free to reach out or fork the project!

 <a href="https://www.linkedin.com/in/mansi-more-0943/"> ![LinkedIn Profile](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white) </a>

+<sub>© 2025 Google LLC.
+All rights reserved.
+Google and the Google logo are trademarks of Google LLC.
+All other company and product names may be trademarks of the respective companies with which they are associated.</sub>